Cleveland Clinic logo

 Diagnosis and Tests

-To diagnose ehrlichiosis, your healthcare provider will give you a physical exam and ask you about your symptoms and health history.
-It’s important for them to know if you’ve recently (within the past three weeks) been in an area where you could’ve been bitten by a tick, even if you don’t remember being bitten.
-They’ll use this information and blood tests to decide whether you should be treated for ehrlichiosis.
+To diagnose ehrlichiosis, your healthcare provider will examine you and ask you about your symptoms and health history.
+It’s important to let them know if you’ve recently (within the past three weeks) been in an area where you could’ve been bitten by a tick, even if you don’t remember being bitten.

-Blood tests can be used to confirm a diagnosis of ehrlichiosis.
-Your provider will take a sample of your blood from your arm with a small needle.
-A lab will do a blood count on your sample and look for signs of bacteria that cause ehrlichiosis.
-They’ll try to get bacteria to grow.
+Your provider can use blood tests to confirm a diagnosis.
+They’ll take a sample of your blood from your arm with a small needle.
+A lab will look for signs of bacteria that cause ehrlichiosis.
+They’ll try to get bacteria to grow (culture).

 Management and Treatment